crunchmail/crunchmail-client-php/docs/index.rst

 Crunchmail Documentation
 ========================

-Cruncmail PHP Client is a library to help you to easily request the Crunchmail API.
-It is based on Guzzle library.
+Crunchmail PHP Client is a library to help you easily request the Crunchmail API.
+It is based on *Guzzle* library.

 .. code-block:: php